Mori-sam/daily-quest/README.md

 # daily-quest
-Quests for Alice to complete
+Quests for Alice to complete.

 For Alice Chen ONLY.